h-bessa/Algo-ReactFrontend_Sample/Frontend/react-level-1/README.md

 ## How to use

-I used create-react-app for this exercice without any external libraries.
-Use `` yarn start
+I used create-react-app for this exercice.
+Use
 ``
+yarn start
+``
 to launch the app in localhost mode.

+I used [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to manage CSS